andyfischer/circa/docs/internal/interpreter.md

           Pop the topmost frame
           Repeat loop
  4: Look at the Term at the current PC.
- 5: If the Term has no evaluation func, or the Branch is emptyEvaluation:
+ 5: If the Term has no evaluation func, or the Block is emptyEvaluation:
        Repeat loop
- 6: Choose the Branch to push.
-The selection of the Branch depends on the term's function
+ 6: Choose the Block to push.
+The selection of the Block depends on the term's function
-       For an if-block or switch, the Branch will be selected based on the condition or input value
+       For an if-block or switch, the Block will be selected based on the condition or input value
-       Otherwise, if the term has a nested branch, use that.
+       Otherwise, if the term has a nested block, use that.
-       Otherwise, use the branch corresponding to the term's function
+       Otherwise, use the block corresponding to the term's function
  7: Start a new frame
-       Push a frame using the chosen branch
+       Push a frame using the chosen block
        Copy input values to the new frame.
 Check that values match expected types.
-       If an input doesn't fit the Branch's expected type:
+       If an input doesn't fit the Block's expected type:
            Raise error and terminate
        Repeat loop